-Make sure one of your oven racks is placed in the center or your oven.
+- Make sure one of your oven racks is placed in the center or your oven.
 Preheat the oven to 350F degrees.
 Line your cookie sheets with parchment paper and set aside.

-In a medium-size mixing bowl, whisk together the flour, baking soda, salt, and spices and set aside.
+- In a medium-size mixing bowl, whisk together the flour, baking soda, salt, and spices and set aside.

-In a large mixing bowl, beat together the butter and sugars with an electric mixer on medium speed, until well blended.
+- In a large mixing bowl, beat together the butter and sugars with an electric mixer on medium speed, until well blended.
 Add the applesauce, eggs, and vanilla extract and continue to beat until the batter is smooth.

-Stir in the flour mixture, just until it is incorporated.
+- Stir in the flour mixture, just until it is incorporated.
 Stir in the oats, dried fruit, and nuts.
 Place the bowl in the refrigerator for 10 to 15 minutes to let the dough firm up.

-Drop the dough by heaping tablespoonfuls onto your parchment-lined baking sheets about 3 inches apart.
+- Drop the dough by heaping tablespoonfuls onto your parchment-lined baking sheets about 3 inches apart.

-Bake until the cookies are golden around the edges but still soft on top, about 15 to 17 minutes.
+- Bake until the cookies are golden around the edges but still soft on top, about 15 to 17 minutes.

-Remove from the oven and let the cookies cool on the baking sheet for about 5 minutes before transferring them, with a spatula, to a wire rack to cool completely.
+- Remove from the oven and let the cookies cool on the baking sheet for about 5 minutes before transferring them, with a spatula, to a wire rack to cool completely.

-*PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
-SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.
+*Points® calculated by WW. *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
+SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.

 More Lightened Up Easy Cookie Recipes

-Banana Oatmeal Walnut Cookies (SkinnyTaste)
+- Banana Oatmeal Walnut Cookies (SkinnyTaste)

-Peanut Butter Banana Oatmeal Cookies (DrizzleMeSkinny)
+- Peanut Butter Banana Oatmeal Cookies (DrizzleMeSkinny)

-Whole-Grain Thin & Crispy Oatmeal Cookies (TheYummyLife)
+- Whole-Grain Thin & Crispy Oatmeal Cookies (TheYummyLife)

-Peanut Butter Oatmeal Cookies (LaaLoosh)
+- Banana Nut Oatmeal Cookies (LaaLoosh)

-Dark Chocolate Cranberry Pecan Oatmeal Cookies (DrizzleMeSkinny)
+- Dark Chocolate Cranberry Pecan Oatmeal Cookies (DrizzleMeSkinny)

 This post contains affiliate links to products I like.
-When you buy something through one of my Amazon links or Craftsy links, I receive a small commission that helps support this site.
-Thanks for your purchase!
+When you buy something through one of my Amazon links or other (affiliate links), I receive a small commission that helps support this site.
+Thank you for your purchase!

 Subscribe to Get: Top 10 Reader Favorite Recipes